redis/redis/README.md

 ## How to build Redis using Visual Studio

 You can use the free [Visual Studio Community edition](http://www.visualstudio.com/products/visual-studio-community-vs).
+If you use Microsoft Visual Studio 2013 (standard), make sure you have updated to Update 5, otherwise you will get a " illegal use of this type as an expression" error.

 - Open the solution file msvs\redisserver.sln in Visual Studio, select a build configuration (Debug or Release) and target (x64) then build.